vvasuki/english/prose/hindu/indologist/jones-william/memoirs.md

 +++
-title = "william-jones-life"
+title = "Memoirs"
 +++

 MEMOIRS
 OF
 THE LIFE,
-WRITINGS Aand correSPONDENCE,
+WRITINGS And correSPONDENCE,
 OF

 SIXTH EDITION.